 Powdery mildew looks like it sounds.
 It is basically a white powdery film that develops on your plants.
 It is spread by wind and rain.

-So the only ways to beat or avoid this disease is to avoid overhead watering, use high-quality seeds when planting, and also to use fungicide if your plants develop this disease.
+The only way to beat or avoid this disease is to avoid overhead watering, use high-quality seeds when planting, and also to use a fungicide if your plants develop this disease.

 Best Green Beans Companions